tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 Maybe ordinary is just ordinary.

-But maybe an ordinary life can still be honest.
+But an ordinary life can still be honest.

 It can still be useful.